Images

 | Topics | No | Yes | List of topics associated with the image.
 Click to display a list of available topics.
 You can add your own custom topics to the list following these rules: - The topic name must not exceed 255 characters. - The topic name must not contain leading or trailing spaces. |

-| Source type | Conditional | Yes | Note: Required for MCP type of image.
-The source type of the Docker image: - Docker Image - Source Code |
+| Source type | Conditional | No | Source type of the selected image.
+Available values: - Docker Image - Source Code |

 | Docker image URI | Conditional | Yes | Valid Docker image URI (validated on backend).
-If provided, must not start or end with /.Applies to both MCP (if Source type = Docker image) and Interceptor types. |
+If provided, must not start or end with /.Applies to MCP (if Source type = Docker image), Adapter, Application and Interceptor image types.
+Read-only and auto-populated from the OCI package for images created from MCP Registry. |

-| Source code repository parameters | Conditional | Yes | Applies if Type = MCP Image and Source type = Source code . - Repo URL (required): Source code repository URL.
-If provided, must not start or end with /.- Branch name: the name of the branch in the source code repository. - SHA: the SHA in the source code repository. - Base directory: The directory path with the Docker file.
+| Source code repository parameters | Conditional | Yes | Parameters of the source code repository used to create the selected image.
+Applies when Source type = Source code for MCP, Adapter, Application, and Interceptor images.
+For images created from MCP Registry, some values can be read-only and auto-populated. - Repo URL (required): Source code repository URL.
+If provided, must not start or end with /.
+Read-only and auto-populated for images created from MCP Registry.- Branch name: Name of the branch in the source code repository. - SHA: SHA in the source code repository that uniquely identifies each commit in the repository’s history.
+This SHA is a 40-character hexadecimal string generated by Git whenever you make a commit. - Base directory: Directory path with the Docker file.
 If provided, must not start or end with /. |

 | MCP transport type | Conditional | Yes | Applies only to MCP type of image.
 The transport type used by the MCP image: - Remote: HTTP (default), SSE (deprecated) - Local (STDIO) |